-According the HPU Academic Catalog (2020-2021: p.
-40), "Directed Study courses are tutorial courses that are offered only under exceptional circumstances.
-They are approved only on a caseby-case basis for students who are unable to complete course requirements in the regular scheduled classroom setting or via an online course offering."
+According the HPU Academic Catalog "Directed Study courses are tutorial courses that are offered only under exceptional circumstances.
+They are approved only on a case- by-case basis for students who are unable to complete course requirements in the regular scheduled classroom setting or via an online course offering."
 Please note that directed study does not expedite the completion of the MSW program.
 Consideration for offering a directed study course include, but not limited to, having a qualified SWRK instructor who is available and willing to offer the directed study course, and submission of the General Petition form and supporting documents that justify the request.

-&lt;sup>2Refer to Appendix B for Plan of Study options
+&lt;sup>2 Refer to Appendix B for Plan of Study options